-(c) Does not include the expenses of other investment companies in which the Fund invests.
+(c) Does not include the expenses of the underlying investment companies in which the Fund invests.

-(d) Recognition of net investment income by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.
+(d) Recognition of net investment income (loss) by the Fund is affected by the timing and the declaration of dividends by the underlying investment companies in which the Fund invests.

-(e) Per share amount represents less than \$0.01 per share.
+(c) Per share amount represents less than \$0.01 per share.